foxglove/docs/docs/10-primary-sites/1-self-hosting/2-configure-cloud-credentials.md

 1. Create a service account to give read and write access to the storage buckets in GCP.
 2. Create a key for the service account
 3. Download and rename the key to `credentials.json`
-4. Use the `kubectl` command to set the secret from an existing `credentials.json` file.
+4. Use the `kubectl` command to set the secret from the existing `credentials.json` file.

 ```
 kubectl create secret generic gcp-cloud-credential \